openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 Each pad can be individually configured for:

-  - Pad multiplexing (selecting the pad function i.e. connecting the I/O to different signals in CORE-V-MCU)
+  - Pad multiplexing (selecting the pad function, i.e. connecting the I/O to different signals in CORE-V-MCU)
-  - Pad electrical configuration (drive strength, pull-up/down, etc. These configurations are not implemented in the current design)
+  - Pad electrical configuration (drive strength, pull-up/down, etc. These configurations are not implemented in the current design.)

-These configurations can be accessed through two methods:
+These configurations can be accessed through two methods, which can be used as per user preference:
   - Directly through the IO_CTRL CSRs (0x400 - 0x4C0)
+      - Individual CSR for each pad, allowing direct access to the pad configuration.
+      - Each CSR is 32 bits wide, with the following fields:
+          - PADMUX specifies the pad multiplexing configuration
+          - PADCFG specifies the electrical configuration of the pad(TBD)

   - Through the WCFGFUN and RCFGFUN CSRs (0x60 and 0x64).
+      - WCFGFUN CSR is used to configure the pad multiplexing and electrical configuration.
+          - The IO_PAD field in WCFGFUN CSR specifies the pad index to be configured.
+          - The PADMUX field in WCFGFUN CSR specifies the pad multiplexing configuration.
+          - The PADCFG field in WCFGFUN CSR specifies the electrical configuration of the pad(TBD).

+      - RCFGFUN CSR is used to read the current configuration of a specific pad.
+          - The IO_PAD field in RCFGFUN CSR specifies the pad index to be read.
+          - The PADMUX field in RCFGFUN CSR specifies the current pad multiplexing configuration.
+          - The PADCFG field in RCFGFUN CSR specifies the current electrical configuration of the pad(TBD).
+          - To use RCFGFUN CSR, the IO_PAD field must be set to the pad index of interest, and then a read operation is performed.
+          - The read operation will return the current configuration of the specified pad.

 Note: Pad multiplexing details can be found in the `IO Assignment document <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/io_assignment_tables.html>`_.

 Watchdog Timer
 ~~~~~~~~~~~~~~
 A programmable watchdog timer(WDT) runs on the reference clock(ref_clk_i) and resets the system when expired.
 The watchdog timer is a safety feature designed to detect and recover from system malfunctions.
-Features include:

-  - Configurable timeout period through the WD_COUNT CSR
-  - Hardware-based countdown mechanism operating on the reference clock
-  - Enable/disable control via the WD_CONTROL CSR
-  - Refresh mechanism using a magic value (0x6699) written to WD_CONTROL

 Initialization and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   - On system power-up, the watchdog timer is disabled by default.
-  - Software must configure the timeout value by writing to the WD_COUNT CSR.
+  - The timeout period of the watchdog timer can be configured using the WD_COUNT CSR.
+The default value of WD_COUNT is 0x8000
       - Note: WD_COUNT is only writable when the watchdog is disabled.
   - The watchdog is enabled by setting the ENABLE_STATUS (bit 31) in the WD_CONTROL CSR.
-  - After enabling, the watchdog timer begins counting down on every positive edge of the reference clock(ref_clk_i).
+  - After enabling, the watchdog timer begins counting down from the value set in the  WD_COUNT CSR and decrements on each positive edge of the reference clock (ref_clk_i), given that the stoptimer_i signal is not asserted.
+  - If the stoptimer_i signal is asserted, the watchdog timer will be paused and will not decrement until the stoptimer_i signal is deasserted.

+Expiration
+^^^^^^^^^^
+  - The watchdog timer is considered expired when the counter reaches one.
+  - When the watchdog timer expires, the following occurs:
+      - The wd_expired_o signal is asserted for one clock cycle to indicate the expiration.
+      - The reset reason is set to 2'b11 in the RESET_REASON CSR, indicating a watchdog expiration.
+      - A system-wide reset is triggered.
+      - The system-wide reset is received in the SoC Controller as well through the HRESETn signal, which is deasserted for one clock cycle.
+      - This resets all the CSRs and output pins(including wd_expired_o) in the SoC Controller, including the WD_CONTROL and WD_COUNT CSRs, thereby disabling the watchdog timer and setting the WD_COUNT CSR to its default value of 0x8000.

 Servicing the Watchdog
 ^^^^^^^^^^^^^^^^^^^^^^